inventhouse/BenBin/BranchFlow.md

     - should it include "pure local" branches? - probably

 - DONE: `newb` - create a local branch with short name & upstream with longer composed name
-    - need `pushb SLUG` for composing upstream name after-the-fact - need to guard for already tracking?
+    - DONE: need `setupb SLUG` for composing upstream name after-the-fact - need to guard for already tracking?
 - DONE: `killb` - clean up local and upstream branches
-    - need a good way to delete just local branch but with $ALLGIT_BRANCH - `dropb`?
+    - DONE: need a good way to delete just local branch but with $ALLGIT_BRANCH - `dropb`?
-- `getb` - check out remote branch as alias
+- DONE: `getb` - check out remote branch as alias

 - need an allgit utils module or something